IPS-Hosting/game-images/arma3-win/README.md

 ## Mods
 All mods should be installed in the subdirectory `mods`.

 Mods can be automatically downloaded and kept up to date from the Steam workshop.
 Therefore you need to provide a space seperated list of steam workshop ids in the `MANAGED_MODS` env variable during `update` or `update_validate`.
-This will symlink the mods to the `mods` subdirectory.
+This will download the mods to the `mods` subdirectory.
 Note that this will only install the mods but do not load them.

 The following environment variables can be used to actually load the mods:

 `MODS` A list of mods to load, seperated by semicolons.
-Each entry should be a relative path to the folder containing the mod. e.g. `mods/@ace;mods/@cba_a3`.
+Each entry should be a relative path to the folder containing the mod. e.g. `mods/@ace;mods/@CBA_A3`.
-It is important that the mods are all lower-case and spaces are replaced with underscores.

 `SERVER_MODS` Same like `MODS`, but used for server-side only mods.
 Clients will not see these mods.
 Only works when in the `server` mode.